ivankostadinovic/ExoPlayerWrapper/README.md

 ```

 ## Playback with video
-In your xml layout file, declare a player view
+In your XML layout file, declare a player view.

 ```xml
 	...